joshuavanderpoll/Luseres/README.md

 Hi,

 My name is [Joshua van der Poll](https://joshuavanderpoll.nl).
-I'm a web developer at Orderdaily in Amsterdam.
+I'm a web developer at Bikemates in Amsterdam.
 In my GitHub you can find projects for my education and personal projects.

 ---